Lord Price speech at the Australian-British Chamber of Commerce

 Australia is the UK’s 14th biggest export market (ahead of India, Russia and Canada) with £8.3 billion of goods and services sold in 2015.

-The UK is the second largest investor in Australia with over £220 billion of investment, and the UK is Australia’s second biggest FDI investment destination.
+The UK is the third largest investor in Australia, with over £36 billion of investment, and the UK is Australia’s second biggest FDI investment destination.

 Business is flourishing.

 UK based Laing O’Rourke is delivering the early works package for Sydney Light Rail and was recently awarded the lead contractor role in the £2.1 billion Pacific Highway upgrade.

 In the UK we are very familiar with Westfield shopping centres, which are an Australian import, and Wolf Minerals have opened the first mine in the UK for 40 years.
 Both are amongst the 1500 Australian businesses that can call the UK home.